f-droid/fdroid-website/_docs/MIA_Process.md

 Maintainers come and go, interests and priorities change and time flies.
 This is true for every project and F-Droid as well.
-To keep the credentials and permissions in F-Droid reasonable, There is a MIA process.
+To keep the credentials and permissions in F-Droid reasonable, there is this missing in action (MIA) process.

 This means we regularly check if F-Droid team members are still active, i.e. when they last contributed, and drop those that don't respond to messages after